MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

 ## Implementation details

+### Connectivity Virtual Network

+There are essentially two major network connectivity models you can deploy in Azure and recommended for Enterprise Scale designs:

+- Customer-managed Hub and Spoke, where there is a Connectivity Virtual Network that contains both networking elements such as Azure Firewall, ExpressRoute and VPN Gateways, as well as shared services such as Windows Domain Controllers or DNS servers.
+- Virtual WAN, where the Azure Firewall, ExpressRoute and VPN Gateways are deployed in a Microsoft-managed Virtual Network, and shared services such as the DNS servers are deployed to a Virtual WAN spoke.

+In the following sections the diagrams refer to the customer-managed, traditional hub and spoke design, but the considerations are the same for Virtual WAN environments, where the DNS resolvers would be in the Shared Services Spoke in the Connectivity subscription.

 ### DNS considerations for private clusters

-Following Enterprise Scale proven practices, DNS resolution for Azure workloads is offered by DNS servers deployed in the connectivity hub Virtual Network.
-These servers will conditionally resolve Azure-specific and public names using Azure DNS (IP address 168.63.129.16), as well as private names.
+Following Enterprise Scale proven practices, DNS resolution for Azure workloads is offered by DNS servers deployed in the Connectivity Virtual Network (either in a customer-managed hub VNet, or in a Microsoft-managed Virtual WAN spoke VNet).
+These servers will conditionally resolve Azure-specific and public names using Azure DNS (IP address 168.63.129.16), as well as private names using corporate DNS servers.
 All Virtual Networks should be configured to use these DNS servers for name resolution.

 [AKS private clusters](https://docs.microsoft.com/azure/aks/private-clusters) expose the Kubernetes API over a private IP address, and not over a public one.
 This private IP address is actually represented in the AKS Virtual Network through a [Private Endpoint](https://docs.microsoft.com/azure/private-link/private-endpoint-overview).
 The Kubernetes API should not be accessed via its IP address but through its Fully Qualified Domain Name (FQDN).
 The resolution from the Kubernetes API FQDN to its IP address will be typically performed by an [Azure Private DNS Zone](https://docs.microsoft.com/azure/dns/private-dns-overview) that the cluster creation process will deploy in the AKS node resource group (see [Why are two resource groups created with AKS?](https://docs.microsoft.com/azure/aks/faq#why-are-two-resource-groups-created-with-aks) for more details on the node resource group).

-As a consequence, the private DNS zone created in the AKS node resource group will have to be linked to the connectivity hub Virtual Network, so that the central DNS servers can resolve the Kubernetes API FQDN.
+As a consequence, the private DNS zone created in the AKS node resource group will have to be linked to the connectivity Virtual Network, so that the shared DNS servers can resolve the Kubernetes API FQDN.
 Note that each AKS will have a different private zone name, since a random GUID is prepended to the zone name.
 As a consequence, for each new AKS cluster its corresponding private DNS zone will be connected to the linked VNet.

 ![Private Cluster](media/Network_PrivateCluster_500.png)